Camerata Trajectina ‘Collegium Musicum’ – chamber music from 1657 by Nicolaus a Kempis, John Jenkins, Giovanni Legrenzi, Marco Uccellini and others

 Camerata Trajectina

 Making music is something you do together!
-Nothing is more wonderful than getting together with kindred spirits and performing the most beautiful music together.
-In the mid-17th century, so-called Collegia Musica emerged in all major cities; music societies where the wealthy bourgeoisie (read: rich enough to learn to play an instrument) came together to make music.
-It was a serious business: those who did not show up could expect a fine.
-Every self-respecting city had such a city music college: Middelburg, Arnhem, Zwolle, Leeuwarden, Breda, etc.
+Nothing is more delightful than gathering with kindred spirits to perform the most beautiful music together.
+In the mid-17th century, so-called Collegia Musica emerged in all major cities: music societies where the well-to-do bourgeoisie (in other words, those wealthy enough to learn an instrument) came together to make music.
+It was a serious affair — those who failed to show up could expect a fine.
+Every self-respecting city had such a civic music society: Middelburg, Arnhem, Zwolle, Leeuwarden, Breda, and many more.

 Camerata Trajectina